Balbir89/Solar-Grid-Impact-Analyzer/README.md

 ## Project Overview

-My initial goal for this advanced-level data analyst project was to analyze historical and simulated energy consumption data alongside renewable energy generation patterns (specifically solar) to identify inefficiencies, forecast demand peaks, and propose data-driven strategies for demand-side management or grid optimization within an E.ON-like context.
+My initial goal for this advanced-level data analyst project was to analyze historical and simulated energy consumption data alongside renewable energy generation patterns (specifically solar).
+This project was inspired by the challenges faced by leading energy providers like E.ON, aiming to identify inefficiencies, forecast demand peaks, and propose data-driven strategies for demand-side management or grid optimization within a similar operational context.
 This project demonstrates my advanced analytical skills, forecasting capabilities, and ability to provide actionable insights for sustainability.
 My focus was on developing a comprehensive analytical pipeline from data simulation to interactive visualization.

 ## Key Features